 Make that first investment; waiting is costing you a bomb!

 After every lecture on financial planning, I get many requests for information from, young people just starting out in life.
 Regardless of their age, people do realize that a little upfront planning and action can put them ahead of the game.
-Therefore, here is what I would call a lesson 101 for you to do something.
-For those parents who have approached me with “how do I teach my children financial responsibility” kind of questions please pass it on to them!
+Thanks to the paid media, if you too believe that life starts with having a financial planner, banish the thought.

 Set your goals.
 So what are the steps?